 Saad Kenawy Mohamed

 Saad was our inspector during the second fieldwork season in November 2018.

 Inspector fieldwork season March 2018

-Mohamed was the inspector during the first fieldwork season in March 2018.
+Mohamed was our inspector during the first fieldwork season in March 2018.

-We closely cooperate with the Egyptian Ministry of Antiquities and with our Egyptian colleagues at the Inspectorate of Antiquities on the west bank of Luxor in the study and preservation of Egypt’s cultural heritage.
-We thank all the members of the Ministry of Antiquities and the Luxor Inspectorate of Antiquities for their continued support and assistance:
+We closely cooperate with the Egyptian Ministry of Antiquities and with our Egyptian colleagues at the Inspectorate of Antiquities on the West Bank of Luxor in the study and preservation of Egypt’s cultural heritage.
+We thank Dr. Khaled el-Enany (Minister of Antiquities), Dr. Mostafa Waziri (Secretary General of the Supreme Council of Antiquities), Dr. Nashwa Gaber (Director of Foreign Missions Affairs and Permanent Committees), and Dr. Mohamed Ismail (former Director of Foreign Missions Affairs and Permanent Committees), as well as the members of the Permanent Committee of the Supreme Council of Antiquities for permissions and advice as well as for their continued support and assistance.

-If you wish to support the project and join us in preserving Egypt's heritage for the future, make a donation or become a sponsor!
+If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor!

 Theban Tomb 45. © TT45 Project, Matjaz Kacicnik.

 Web design by Carina van den Hoven